 Trace and visualize an OpenShift Service Mesh with Jaeger and Kiali.

 Manage and route traffic with OpenShift Service Mesh.

 Release applications with canary and mirroring release strategies.

 Gauge the resiliency of Red Hat OpenShift Service Mesh with chaos testing.

 Use OpenShift Service Mesh strategies to create resilient services.

-Encrypt and secure services in your application with OpenShift Service Mesh.
+Secure and encrypt services in your application with Red Hat OpenShift Service Mesh.

 Note: Course outline is subject to change with technology advances and as the nature of the underlying job evolves.
 For questions or confirmation on a specific objective or topic, contact one of our Red Hatters..